Kaitlyn Bristowe Says Shawn Booth Almost Broke Up With Her After Nick Viall Became The Bachelor

 It's been a year since Kaitlyn Bristowe and Shawn Booth shocked Bachelor Nation by announcing their split.

-The former Bachelorette looked back at her relationship with her former fiancé during Wednesday's episode of Nick Viall's podcast The Viall Files.
+The Bachelorette alumna looked back at her relationship with her former fiancé during Wednesday's episode of Nick Viall's podcast The Viall Files.

 As fans will recall, Bristowe handed out the roses on season 11 of The Bachelorette.
 She accepted a proposal from Booth during the finale and sent Viall, who was the runner-up, home.
 Viall then went on to star on season 21 of The Bachelor.
 However, this apparently didn't sit well with Booth.